 But that’s just the historical side of things; this self-guided tour will lead you to the charmingly scenic and captivating sites the Hollywood film scouts discovered in 1963 that set the backdrop for director Robert Wise to shoot, arguably, the most popular musical film of all time.

-The Sound of Music part of Harriman’s bundled Salzburg guide is 19 pages, has two maps, and is split into three chief sections: (intro) The Basics, SOM 101; Walking Tour; and Driving Tour.
+The Sound of Music part of Brett’s bundled Salzburg guide is 19 pages, has two maps, and is split into three chief sections: (intro) The Basics, SOM 101; Walking Tour; and Driving Tour.

 Allow at least 90 minutes to complete the Walking Tour.
 This section leads you past, among many other sites, the university marketplace and Festival Halls, through the cemetery, up to the abbey, across town to experience the aromatic Mirabell Gardens and waltz up/down the Do-Re-Mi steps.
 For the latter two sites, slip on the ‘play clothes’ you worked so hard to tailor.